-The Burrenbeo Trust team consists of various paid staff and voluntary advisors.
+The Burrenbeo Trust team consists of various paid part time staff and voluntary advisors.
 See below for the full team.

 Formerly an education officer for the NPWS, she has a background in diverse activities from botany to scientific writing. Áine holds a BSc (Hons) in Science, an MSc in Science Communications and an MEd where she focused her research on the Primary Teachers perspective on place-based learning.
 In 2018, Áine’s commenced an Irish Research Council funded employment-based PhD in partnership with the School of Geography at NUI Galway.
 This project looks to evaluate the role of place-based learning in community stewardship and share the learnings from Burrenbeo Trusts work with others.

 Kate has been keeping on top of our membership systems since 2012, is also the coordinator of the Burrenbeo Conservation Volunteers and manages our outreach and Burren field trips.
 Kate holds a BSc (Hons) in Geology, an MSc in Palynology, a PGCE in secondary Geography and a Diploma in Archaeology.
 She is currently researching part time for an MLitt in Archaeology, specifically looking at the Doolin area of the Burren.
 Kate worked as a geography teacher and a LC geography field studies instructor and local cave leader prior to joining the team.
 An avid out door enthusiast, Kate enjoys all aspects of heading out with people to experience the Burren.

 Mary Dillon (2019-present)